Midlife Can Make You Miserable

 About 1 in 4 older people who drink heavily has major depression.
 Some older people start drinking more because of stressful events, such as retirement or a spouse's death.
-Yet alcohol problems are often mistaken for other age-related problems.
+Yet alcohol problems are often mistaken for other age-related issues.

 Solutions: A combination of medications can treat both alcohol dependence and depression.
-Individual or group therapy can also help deal with issues that may trigger your drinking.
+Individual or group therapy can also help deal with issues that may trigger drinking.